SamRBetts/Project-Crumble-Zone/Janky Pack & Go for PDR/_README.txt

     What is here was broken and repulsive to me.
 This message is a warning about jank.

-    The danger is in a particular assembly... it increases towards a center... the center of danger is here... of a particular file, and below this README.
+    The jank is in a particular assembly... it increases towards a center... the center of jank is here... of a particular file, and below this README.

     The jank is still present, in your time, as it was in ours.